maeklong/maeklong.github.io/Juniper/JNCDA.md

 + VXLAN
 + **Feedback : VPLS, MACsec, and VXLAN should be included in the design in this scenario.**

+### virtual chassis fabric
++ Multiple devices are inter-connected into a single logical device.
++ It supports up to 40 Gbps interfaces.
++ **Feedback : VCF combines multiple devices into a single logical device and supports up to 40 Gbps interfaces.**

 ### data-interchange format
 + JSON
 + **Feedback : You can use JSON to automate Junos OS platforms.**